Bach & Liturgical

 With brothers and sisters for play every day,

-More than ever would be thought of by you in a million,
+More than ever would be thought by you in a million,

 So that is why Snow Bunnies are not very neat,